SwayamInSync/NanoAutoGrad/README.md

 # NanoAutoGrad
-A miniature implementation of PyTorch's autograd
+A miniature implementation of PyTorch's autograd in pure Python 🥂

 ## Installation
 ```